This page provides information on our plans for an Electric Forecourt® in Nevendon.

 GRIDSERVE Sustainable Energy Ltd. plan to build and operate an Electric Forecourt® in Nevendon located off the A132 (Nevendon Road), just north of the A127 Nevendon Flyover, Wickford, Essex, SS12 0FH.

-The proposal will provide a new world-class facility for high speed and rapid electric vehicle charging, powered by 100% renewable energy.
+The proposal will provide a new world-class facility for medium and high-power electric vehicle charging, powered by 100% renewable energy.
 It will help the UK’s transition to electric vehicles, reduce carbon emissions and improve air quality.
 The proposal will also create new jobs and put Basildon on the map for new green technologies.

 Who is GRIDSERVE

 GRIDSERVE is a tech-enabled sustainable energy business.
 We develop, build, own and operate dependable, low cost, clean energy solutions for critical power infrastructure.
 To help reduce greenhouse gas emissions as quickly as possible, we #deliver net zero carbon solutions for power and transport which are designed to be better and less expensive than legacy solutions.
 With this project, we intend to continue our tech-enabled ‘sun to wheel’ infrastructure to accelerate the transition to electric vehicles.

 The site of the proposed Electric Forecourt® is located on Nevendon Road, south of Wickford Town and to the north of the A127 Nevendon Flyover.
 Access to the site will be taken from Nevendon Road and the point of connection to the grid is to the north east of the site.